makingsounds/sounds/README.md

     ___________________________________________________________________________

-2. What would the `main take away` of your podcast be.
-That is, would your audience learn about boats, or hear new music, or think about things they hadn't thought about before?
+2. What would the `main take away` of your podcast be?
+Would your audience learn about boats, or hear new music, or think about things they hadn't thought about before?
 Write the take away of your podcast as a single sentence.

     ___________________________________________________________________________

-3. What would you `title` your podcast?
+3. What would the `title` of your podcast be?
 Example: "The Podcaster's Podcast."
 Write down your title.

     ___________________________________________________________________________